publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch2/m__us_usc_t43_s31c.md

         The cooperative geologic mapping program shall be—

-            (A) designed and administered to achieve the objectives set forth in subsection (c) of this section;
+            (A) designed and administered to achieve the objectives set forth in subsection (c);

             (B) developed in consultation with the advisory committee; and